Poles of astronomical bodies: Poles of rotation

 The International Astronomical Union (IAU) defines the north pole of a planet or any of its satellites in the Solar System as the planetary pole that is in the same celestial hemisphere, relative to the invariable plane of the Solar System, as Earth's north pole.
 This definition is independent of the object's direction of rotation about its axis.
 This implies that an object's direction of rotation, when viewed from above its north pole, may be either clockwise or counterclockwise.
-The direction of rotation exhibited by most objects in the solar system (including Sun and Earth) is counterclockwise.
+The direction of rotation exhibited by most objects in the solar system (including the Sun and Earth) is counterclockwise.
 Venus rotates clockwise, and Uranus has been knocked on its side and rotates almost perpendicular to the rest of the Solar System.
 The ecliptic remains within 3° of the invariable plane over five million years, but is now inclined about 23.44° to Earth's celestial equator used for the coordinates of poles.
 This large inclination means that the declination of a pole relative to Earth's celestial equator could be negative even though a planet's north pole (such as Uranus's) is north of the invariable plane.

 In 2009 the responsible IAU Working Group decided to define the poles of dwarf planets, minor planets, their satellites, and comets according to the right-hand rule.
 To avoid confusion with the "north" and "south" definitions relative to the invariable plane, the poles are called "positive" and "negative."
 The positive pole is the pole toward which the thumb points when the fingers of the right hand are curled in its direction of rotation.
 The negative pole is the pole toward which the thumb points when the fingers of the left hand are curled in its direction of rotation.
 This change was needed because the poles of some asteroids and comets precess rapidly enough for their north and south poles to swap within a few decades using the invariable plane definition.

 The projection of a planet's north pole onto the celestial sphere gives its north celestial pole.
 The location of the celestial poles of some selected Solar System objects is shown in the following table.
 The coordinates are given relative to Earth's celestial equator and the vernal equinox as they existed at J2000 (2000 January 1 12:00:00 TT) which is a plane fixed in inertial space now called the International Celestial Reference Frame (ICRF).
 Many poles precess or otherwise move relative to the ICRF, so their coordinates will change.
 The Moon's poles are particularly mobile.

 Some bodies in the Solar System, including Saturn's moon Hyperion and the asteroid 4179 Toutatis, lack a stable north pole.
 They rotate chaotically because of their irregular shape and gravitational influences from nearby planets and moons, and as a result the instantaneous pole wanders over their surface, and may momentarily vanish altogether (when the object comes to a standstill with respect to the distant stars).